sydneyseid/MIST-4610-Project-1/README.md

 <img width="635" alt="Screenshot 2024-03-26 at 6 13 59 PM" src="https://github.com/avanish-thota27/MIST4610GroupProject01/assets/152564332/3b30941c-eb27-4828-b30b-899e8d19d404">

 Query 7 allows management to see the financial behavior of members who joined in 2018 and compare the behavior with members who joined the club in other years.
-The information is useful in
+The information is useful in determining whether members are satisfied with services and continuing retention efforts.

 Query 8 Description: